 Corrie is an experienced Project and Programme Manager and holds the Prince2 Practitioner qualification.
 She has worked as an independent consultant for eight years delivering strategic IT business transformation as part of large merger and acquisitions projects in the manufacturing, marine and logistics sectors.
 Corrie’s background is operational business systems analysis, application rationalisation and software delivery.
 Interesting fact: Corrie plays the classical guitar, collects RUSH memorabilia and enjoys prog rock gigs.
 She also loves gaming.
 She spent 14 years living in Spain and speaks Spanish.

 James previously worked in law for 10 years as a Litigation Executive and after careful consideration, decided that a career change into project management was the right fit for him.
+James recently completed his PRINCE 2 Practitioner qualification.
 Interesting fact: James is one-quarter German (his grandmother is from Berlin) and in his spare time is trying to learn the language that most people expect him to be already fluent in!
 He also has a caring side and is registered on the Anthony Nolan Trust register as a stem cell donor.

 Laura has a wealth of experience in both the public and private sector, having managed a large diverse portfolio of events and projects throughout her career.
 She is also an agricultural college graduate who is passionate about CHAP and enjoys putting her skills to good use.
 Interesting fact: Laura is also an actress and can be found treading the boards outside of work.
 She also works on corporate videos and does voiceover work.